DAY 1 | TUESDAY, NOVEMBER 19TH

 • Anna Bershteyn - Associate Professor of Population Health, NYU Grossman School of Medicine

-• Kristin Fontenot - Director, Office of Environment and Energy, Housing & Urban Development
+• Kristin Fontenot - Director, Office of Environment and Energy, U.S. Department of Housing and Urban Development

 • Francisco Sanchez - Associate Administrator, Office of Disaster Recovery & Resilience, Small Business Administration